 When I was managing the restaurant bar in Melbourne, I was lucky enough to work with a sommelier.
 For those of you who don’t know what that is, it’s basically a waiter who specialises in all aspects of wine service.
 They’re also required to have an in-depth knowledge on spirits, beer, & liqueurs.
 This sommelier happened to love whisky and his passion for wine & whisky was contagious.
 He was the first person to introduce me to these fascinating worlds.

 But despite him trying to teach me, I just didn’t get it.
 I was interested in them, but I found them difficult to understand.
-And his long explanations of how the soil changes the flavour profile of the wine weren’t helping!
+And his long explanations of how the soil changes the flavor profile of the wine weren’t helping!
 At the time, I was more focused on other things, like managing the bar and learning how to craft delicious cocktails.
 So I didn’t spend enough time delving into the complexities of these worlds to really understand them.

 It took another year before I started looking into it seriously and a year after that before it all started to make sense.
 And it was only because, when I moved to the UK, I landed a job at a hotel that employed 3 sommeliers and a whisky expert.